greenhas/hugo-website/content/posts/Twitter-and-learning.md

 date = 2019-05-29T15:31:00-04:00
-title = "Twitter and learning" slug = "Twitter-and-learning" tags = ["Twitter", "learning", "sociocultural theories of education", "informal learning", "TPACK", "educational technology", "James Paul Gee", "problem of content", "Reply All", "semiotic domain"] categories = ["macro"]
+title = "Twitter and learning" slug = "Twitter-and-learning" tags = ["Twitter", "learning", "sociocultural theories of education", "informal learning", "TPACK", "educational technology", "James Paul Gee", "problem of content", "Reply All", "semiotic domain", "democracy and education"] categories = ["macro"]
 +++
 I recently spotted [a tweet](https://twitter.com/leecrawfurd/status/1133301842593632256) that links to [a study](https://dipartimenti.unicatt.it/economia-finanza-def081.pdf) with the comment that "Encouraging kids to use twitter [sic] apparently reduces learning."